episanchez/yeoku/README.md

 testWorld.getComponentManager().getComponentTypeByName('NewComponent'); // should be give a NewComponent's type (entity.WarriorComp); // should be have the next properties {rawData: null, intData:0}
 ```

+## TODO for 0.1 version

+* implement componentBuilder feature into the worldConfiguration and componentManager
+* implement the default value for archetype's component
+* delete deprecated function
+* clear the documentation and unit test

 ##License